DapperCollectives/BOUNTY-Discord-Token-Management-Plug-In/Bounty Description - Test Tool.md

  - https://sourcecred.io/

 # Project Bounty
- - $20,000 USD to be paid out in equivalent value of $FLOW tokens in 25% installments across each milestone
+ - $20,000 USD to be paid out in the equivalent value of $FLOW tokens in 25% installments across each milestone

 # Bounty Overview